Packages

 - If you ctrl-right-click an empty package with an empty hand, it will insert whatever item you have the most of.
 One way to organize your inventory after a mining trip is to line up five or six empty packages and ctrl-right-click on each one in turn.

-- When you shift-left-click a package, if you’re already holding an incomplete stack of the same item that’s in the package, it will actually replenish the stack back up to 64.
+- When you shift-left-click a package and you’re holding an incomplete stack of the same item that’s in the package, it will instead replenish the stack back up to 64.
 To take more stacks you can keep shift-left-clicking.

-- If you’re holding an axe, you can still mine packages from the front.
+- If you’re holding an axe, you can still mine packages from the front even though that requires a left-click.

 Modpacker info